SangeetAgarwal/SecuringAppsWithOAuth2AndOIDC/README.md

 ## Backend for Frontend (BFF) pattern

-Navigate to the `ReactClientApp` folder and then `npm install` followed by `npm run dev` You should now be able to login and see the notes.
+Navigate to the `ReactClientApp` folder and then `npm install` followed by `npm run dev` You should now be able to login and see the notes being retuned from the API.